dbronshteynCS/cse15l-lab-reports/lab-report-5-week-10.md

 ---

 To find the tests that caused different results between my implementation and the implementation provided in lab, I ran a bash for loop first for my implementation and copied the results into a `results.txt` file that would be stored in the directory holding my implementation.
 Then I ran a bash for loop on the implementation provided in lab and copied the results into a `results.txt` file that would be stored in the directory holding the implementatation provided in lab.
-Then I ran the command `diff your-markdown-parse/results.txt Markdown-Parse-Week9/results.txt` with `your-mardown-parse/` directory containing my implementation and `Markdown-Parse-Week9/` directory containing the implementation provided in lab.
+Next, I ran the command `diff your-markdown-parse/results.txt Markdown-Parse-Week9/results.txt` with `your-mardown-parse/` directory containing my implementation and `Markdown-Parse-Week9/` directory containing the implementation provided in lab.
 This command showed me which tests caused different results between the two implementations.

 ## Testing 530.md